 Moreover, the task complexity (i.e., the complexity/difficulty of classifying an image) is defined based on whether the human and model predictions match the true class.
 To automate the assessment of the task complexity, we compare the true class of each image with the human reviews (which can be averaged to determine a final class) and model predictions~\footnote{It should be noticed that the uncertainty is not used to evaluate the task complexity but only the predictions.}.
 When discrepancies arise between the true class and the predictions from humans or models, the complexity of the input is determined according to the criteria outlined in Table~\ref{tab:complexity}.

-At last, to explore the potential of human insights to improve NNs uncertainty estimates, a subset of human annotations was incorporated into the model using soft labels while computing the CE loss.
+At last, to explore the potential of human insights to improve NNs uncertainty estimates, a subset of human annotations was incorporated into the model's training using soft labels while computing the CE loss.
 The quality of the updated model’s uncertainty estimates was then re-evaluated against the original human uncertainty annotations.